 Transesophageal Echocardiogram (TEE): TEE is a test that gives your doctor images of your heart.
 It is done from inside your esophagus (food pipe).
 Because the esophagus lies just behind the heart, TEE gives clearer pictures than standard echocardiography taken from outside the chest.
 During TEE, harmless sound waves bounce (echo) off your heart.
 These sound waves create images of your heart on a video screen.
 The images help your doctor identify problems such as heart infection or disease, or problems with your heart's walls or valves.

 PFO Closure Device: A Patent Foramen Ovale (PFO) is a small flap valve defect between the right and left atrium.
-A PFO closure is preformed using catheters in the heart catheterization laboratory.
+A PFO closure is performed using catheters in the heart catheterization laboratory.

 Tilt Table Test/HUTT: This is a simple test that helps the doctor pinpoint the cause of your fainting.
 It checks how changes in body position can affect your blood pressure.
 To do this, you are placed on a table that is tilted upward.
 The test tries to recreate fainting symptoms while your blood pressure and heart rate are monitored.